mohanmca/cassandra_playground/README.md

     Production](https://www.youtube.com/watch?v=P6UkQJrEQyU) ##
     (Section: Repair) - What is repair?

+-   Repair in Cassandra is synchronizes the partition across the nodes

 -   Repair ensures that all replicas have identical copies of a given partition